shuyuanguo/YTU-Particle-Physics/content/authors/xue-wen-liu/_index.md

 user_groups:
   - Researchers
 ---
 Xuewen Liu received his PhD from Nankai University in 2016, and joined Nanjing University as a postdoc in 2017.
 Now he is an associate professor at Yantai University.
-His research interest lies in the area of the beyond SM physics, including dark matter, electroweak phase transition and gravitational waves, etc.
+His research interest lies in the area of the beyond SM physics, including dark matter, electroweak phase transition, and gravitational waves, etc.